-Part 3 of 3 of the “Keeping Hooves Healthy” Series.
+Part 3 of 3 of the “Healthy Hooves” Series.

 Besides having your horse on a hoof supplement program, it is also a good idea to have him on a program for maintaining the outside of his hooves.
 There are a lot of products out there on the market today, and picking a product for a specific application can be confusing.
 In the final installment of this three-part series, we hope to shed some light on the various products available and when to use them.

 Hoof Sealants and Hardeners